-- Identify and evaluate the strengths and weaknesses of your business.
+Identify and evaluate your business strengths and weaknesses

-- Physical and material resources: machines, land, buildings etc.
+- physical and material resources, such as machines, land and buildings

 Keep in mind that these capabilities may need to change once you start exporting.